mfinelli/cmsc-421-project-1/clojure-intro.md

              y + 1)
     2

+However, locals created in a let are not variables.
+Once created, their values never change (similar to a Java final variable).

 ### Data Structures ###

 Clojure has literal support for (singly-linked) lists, vectors, sets and maps.
 Unlike most languages, all of Clojure's built-in collections are *immutable* (i.e. they can't be modified).
 Functions that act on Clojure's data structures actually return *new* data structures representing the appropriate action.
 Thanks to the programming sorcery of [persistence](https://en.wikipedia.org/wiki/Persistent_data_structure), this is all done in a time and memory-efficient manner.